TIBCOSoftware/snappydata/docs/howto.md

   /** SnappyData calls this function to validate the job input and reject invalid job requests **/ def isValidJob(sc: SnappyContext, config: Config): SnappyJobValidation }
 ```
-In the runSnappyJob method above, you implement the logic for your Spark program using SnappyContext object instance passed to it.
-You can do all operations such as create table, load data, execute queries using the SnappyContext.
+Similarly, you can do all operations such as create table, load data, execute queries using the SnappyContext.

-Use following Maven dependencies ofr your program that implements the SnappyData job:
+Use the following Maven dependencies for your program that implements the SnappyData job:

 ```
 groupId: io.snappydata